liamdkane/wineClubChallenge/README.md

 ##### Notes

 One of the biggest things I would note is that the sorting is done locally.
 After speaking to Mike about paginating, I decided since I wasn't going to be doing that, sorting locally would keep the app running fast.
+The alternative being making an API call each time to get sorted data.
+Since I wasn't paginating, I felt this gave a more complete experience.

 Along the side there are categories, when those categories get clicked, it will trigger an apiCall for the first 50 of that category.